Utilizing Measurable Employee Recognition Criteria to Transform Your Workplace

 Technology affords various channels to communicate recognition to balance public recognition with something more private for those who prefer it.
 Mentioning good work in an email chain, expressing appreciation on an online recognition platform, and forwarding kind and positive comments to superiors (or even from superiors) are all forms of public recognition that will land differently for every employee.

-Integrating Recognition
+Integrating recognition

 This is a bonus pillar.
 Integrating recognition technology with the tools and services employees use every day – programs like Slack, Outlook, Workday, Teams, and Yammer – keeps it consistently within reach.

 These programs are some of the most effective ways for employees to connect with one another, especially in hybrid and remote work.
 By integrating with each of these solutions, you can inject the human connection into common, ongoing workflows.
-Making it as easy to use and navigate to as possible is a surefire strategy for improving adoption.
+Making it as easy to use and navigate as possible is a surefire strategy for improving adoption.

-Investing in Recognition
+Investing in recognition

 Consider this the foundation that all the pillars (even the bonus pillar) rest on.
 Investing time and funding are critical to the success of an employee recognition program.

-Despite existing research showing that recognition can improve business outcomes, 81% of leaders say recognition is not a major strategic priority at the organization, 64% say there is no budget allocated specifically to recognition, and 73% say their organization does not provide any best-practice training for employee recognition.
+Despite existing research showing that recognition can improve business outcomes, 81% of leaders say recognition is not a major strategic priority in the organization, 64% say there is no budget allocated specifically to recognition, and 73% say their organization does not provide any best-practice training for employee recognition.

-When leaders and managers aren’t given the necessary resources and knowledge for recognizing people; when they’re not provided with the outlets, programs, and systems for conferring recognition; and when they’re not even recognized themselves, the program is doomed to fail.
+When leaders and managers aren’t given the necessary resources and knowledge for recognizing people, when they’re not provided with the outlets, programs, and systems for conferring recognition, and when they’re not even recognized themselves, the program is doomed to fail.

 Investment requires financial and human capital.
 It needs funding, yes, for it to truly make an impact.
 But it requires effort on behalf of everyone, especially the most senior leaders who have the power to provide guidance and set the tone for everyone else.
 When organizations invest in recognition, it sends a clear message to employees about what they prioritize and value.

-About the Author
+About the author